LMP Automotive Holdings, Inc. - GuruFocus.com

 FORT LAUDERDALE, Fla., Oct.
-19, 2022 (GLOBE NEWSWIRE) -- LMP Automotive Holdings, Inc. (“LMP” or the “Company”), an e-commerce and facilities-based automotive retailer in the United States, today announced it has closed on the sale of its Chrysler Jeep Dodge Ram Dealership in White Plains, New York.
+19, 2022 (GLOBE NEWSWIRE) -- LMP Automotive Holdings, Inc. (“LMP” or the “Company”), an e-commerce and facilities-based automotive retailer in the United States, today announced it has entered into definitive dealership and real estate asset sale agreements (the “Agreements”) to sell LMP’s Kia dealerships in Port Charlotte, FL and Cape Coral, FL to Morgan Auto Group.

+Morgan Auto Group owns and operates fifty-eight (58) franchise dealerships throughout the state of Florida.
+They acquired their first Kia dealership in 2015 and own and operate five (5) Kia dealerships in the state of Florida today.

+There are no financing contingencies associated with these acquisitions and the funds are readily available internally at Morgan Auto Group to close.
+The Company anticipates that the expected closing of the Sale will occur prior to year-end, subject to the terms of the Agreements and numerous conditions precedent to Closing including but not limited to regulatory approval including any approval necessary under the Hart-Scott Rodino Antitrust Act.

 ABOUT LMP AUTOMOTIVE HOLDINGS, INC.